thetredev/udm/README.md

 ### Features
 * [Restrict the amount of times a player can join a different team](https://github.com/backraw/udm/commit/74b9bf689fab6c1e347a38a84715273871b2dfef) (prevent spawn spamming)
 * Weapon Menus - accessible via the chat command ```guns```
+* Buy anywhere for CS:GO - Open up the buy menu anywhere on the map, like in standard CS:GO Deathmatch mode
 * Multiple inventories!
 See commit [a6dd66e](https://github.com/backraw/udm/commit/a6dd66e61a463d5ddd6c50ad8b49581eb6aa2d86) for details.
 * Each inventory can hold either one or two weapons - easy primary/secondary only handling!
 * Admin Menu - accessible via the chat command ```!udm```